Why Is My Electricity Bill So High?

 - Solar panels (with issues)

 This guide covers both high electricity bills and high gas bills.
-However, my main focus is on electricity usage as complaints about these bills are by far the most common.
+However, my main focus is on electricity usage as complaints about these bills are the most common.

 1. Air Conditioning